 Lodges We Love

-We hand-pick every camp and lodge we use in The Makgadikgadi Pans, Botswana.
+We hand-pick every camp and lodge we use across the Makgadikgadi.
 These are the addresses we return to, chosen for their guiding, their location and the way they make the wilderness feel like your own.

 Jack's Camp ★★★★★